spirilis/msprtckit/README.md

 If these variables are set to a value > 0, the RTC Interrupt Service Routine will automatically increment ``rtcalarm0`` or ``rtcalarm1`` by the appropriate amount every time it fires, allowing your code to simply respond to alarms and not worry about incrementing the alarm counter.

+All of these variables may be modified by your code without consequence to the RTC ISR function.

 ---
 The *rtc_interpret()* function takes a timestamp in "epoch" format - the number of seconds that